 We make every effort to make sure everything on Vegas Living on the Cheap is 100% accurate.
-Stay tuned for any updates regarding events and promotions around the city that may be affected by the Coronavirus.
+Stay tuned for any updates regarding events and promotions around the city as we begin to reopen.
 Please bear with us as we navigate this new territory and strive to give you the most relevant information.

 Lake Mead sets on the Colorado River, and is the largest water reservoir in the United States.
 It’s about 24 miles southeast of the Las Vegas Strip.
 There are a multitude of things to do on the water and in the National Recreation Area.
 There are lots of races held there, triathlons, etc., boating, fishing, feeding the giant fish and the seagulls, and so much more.
 There’s even an old sunken B-29 bomber courtesy of World War II beneath the surface.
 The video podcast can be found here.

 Lake Mead National Recreation Area has entrance and lake use fees.
 Passes can be purchased at the entrance stations and you may also purchase passes by printing out a mail-in form.
 The full list of fees can be found here.
 It’s an absolutely beautiful area to visit, and although you need to pay to enter to park, it’s typically worth it.
 Here is a list of things to do at Lake Mead.